 Community workers play an essential role in empowering individuals and building stronger, healthier communities.
 This career path offers countless opportunities for personal growth, professional development, and the chance to make a real difference in people’s lives.
 From working with youth and families to supporting marginalised groups, a career in Community Services is as diverse as it is rewarding.

-In this article, we will explore what it means to be a community worker, the different types of jobs available, and the skills and qualifications needed to progress your career in this fulfilling field.
+In this article, we will explore what it means to be a Community Services worker in WA, the different types of jobs available, and the skills and qualifications needed to progress in this fulfilling field, so you understand how to work in social services and community-based roles in 2026.

-The term’ community services’ is a broad one.
+The term ‘Community Services’ is a broad one.
 It refers to a range of support systems designed to help individuals and groups improve their wellbeing and quality of life.
-It’s essential in promoting social equity and helping people overcome barriers like disability, poverty, or social isolation.
-From crisis intervention and mental health support to housing assistance and advocacy, community services aim to address immediate needs while fostering long-term independence and resilience for those impacted.

 With a topic so broad, you can imagine the jobs in this sector are also wide-ranging.